Fima117/Login-app/README.md

 # Login-app
-Building a login system in ExtJS framework
-Designed an application to contain a "logged in" and "logged out" view.
+Building a login system in ExtJS framework to contain a "logged in" and "logged out" view.